 IDRes involves matching, merging, and cleaning data from various sources to create a comprehensive view of an individual's identity.

-The purpose of identity resolution is to ensure that organizations have accurate and complete information about their customers or users so they can provide them with a personalized and secure experience.
+The purpose of identity resolution is to ensure that organizations have accurate and complete information about their customers or users, enabling them to provide a personalized and secure experience.

-For example, a prospective customer who wants to engage with your brand or product could sign in to an account and use it as a guest, or they may go through your newsletter, engage with your website on social media, and make purchases online.
+For example, a prospective customer who wants to engage with your brand or product may sign up for an account and use it as a guest, or they may discover your brand through your newsletter, interact with your website on social media, and make purchases online.

 ID resolution links all of these user activities to the real audience that's engaging.

-It is most widely used by marketing teams to deliver the right message to their niche audiences.
+Marketing teams most widely use it to deliver the right message to their niche audiences.

 It involves a combination of detective and puzzle-solving work to attract potential customers.